hpc2n/linux-command-line-101/docs/scripting.md

 !!! note "Keypoints"

     - You change permissions for files and directories with ``chmod``
-    - Finding files with specific patterns in their names or content can be done with ``grep`` and ``find``
-    - Wildcards are stand-ins for one or more character or number and are useful for when you are finding patterns or removing/copying/listing all files of a certain type
-    - Regular Expressions are a type of globbing patterns that are used when you are working with text.
-They can be used with ``grep``, ``find``, and many many others
     - Scripting is used to perform complex or repetitive tasks without user intervention.
 All Linux commands can be used in a script including wild cards.